mzhang00/MKS22X-FinalProject/README.md

 May 23rd 2019:
 =======================================================================================
+Michael Zhang:
+* Did not work on project; studied for an AP Exam

 Derek Lao:
 * Completed vector usage for player and monster movement up until this point.
 * Wrote and successfully tested followPlayer